rapid7/insightconnect-plugins/rapid7_vulndb/help.md

 # Description

-Make searching the Rapid7 vulnerability and exploit data fast, easy and efficient with the InsigthConnect plugin.
+Make searching the Rapid7 vulnerability and exploit data fast, easy and efficient with the InsightConnect plugin.
 Leverage this curated repository of vetted computer software exploits and exploitable vulnerabilities to ensure your security operations are always aware of the latest threats that could be used against your environment

 # Key Features

 * Search Database for vulnerabilities
+* Retrieve vulnerability or Metasploit module details based on a CVE or module identifier

 # Requirements